DePaul's research has uncovered how academic performance and progress in the first year play a significant role in retention and graduation.

-First-year retention is very high, at 94 percent, for students meeting high performance, and students with moderate performance persisted at a rate of 91 percent.
+First-year retention is very high, at 95 percent, for students meeting high performance, and students with moderate performance persisted at a rate of 88 percent.
 First-year retention falls off dramatically for students in the low performance group.
-The data show that more than 8 out of 10 high-performing students and almost 7 out of 10 moderate-performing students graduated in six years, compared to only 2 out of 10 low-performing students.
+The data show that more than 8 out of 10 high-performing students and nearly 7 out of 10 moderate-performing students graduated in six years, compared to only 2 out of 10 low-performing students.

 Although students in moderate performance have solid six-year graduation rates, the chart below illustrates that students in high performance have superior four-year graduation rates, over 70 percent, and this is important for students concerned about on-time graduation.